Semi Truck Accidents

 Contact a Kentucky & Indiana Truck Accident and Injury Attorney

-If you or someone you love have been injured in a Kentucky or Indiana truck accident contact me for a free consultation at (502) 694-1888.
+If you or someone you love has been injured in a Kentucky or Indiana truck accident, contact me for a free consultation at (502) 694-1888.
 If you are unable to travel I will come to your home, work or the hospital to visit with you and discuss your case.
+I have years of experience practicing as a personal injury attorney in Louisville KY.
+Whether you are looking to get in touch with a Kentucky auto accident attorney or a truck accident lawyer, just give us a call and our accident lawyers and attorneys will be ready to serve you.

 Call Me On My Phone: (502) 694-1888